Bald Taper Fade Haircuts

 Side view of bearded man with skin fade haircut and side part

-For men who like a touch of classic style, the bald fade with natural part delivers effortless sophistication.
+For a touch of classic style, the bald fade with a natural part is effortlessly sophisticated.
 The part divides the top neatly while the fade blends cleanly to the skin for contrast and definition.

-It’s best suited for men with straight or slightly wavy hair and square or oval faces.
-The bald taper fade shape enhances symmetry and highlights facial features, especially when paired with a well-groomed beard.
-Use light pomade to define the part and maintain a polished look all day.
+It’s best on straight or slightly wavy hair and square or oval faces.
+The shape plays up symmetry and your features, especially with a well-groomed beard.
+A light pomade defines the part and keeps it polished all day.

 Drop Fade with Curly Beard